The Adventures of the Galaxy Rangers: Home releases

 KSM Film in Germany released the series on DVD in 5 episode volumes from May to November 2005, 25 episode volumes from April to August 2006, a complete set (65 episodes over 4 discs) in June 2008 with a Blu-ray (65 episodes on 1 disc) version released in November 2012.
 The Blu Ray version is presented in standard definition.

 Reception

 The show has become a cult favorite and been considered innovative and ahead of its time.
-It had a unique sense of humor, and each character was well defined, without the trait of clichés to sell toys which was common among shows at that time.
+It has been praised for its unique sense of humor and well defined characters, without the trait of clichés to sell toys which was common among shows at that time.